Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/OVMSAdaptorEdgeSolution/Readme.md

         "config": "YOUR_VOE_CONFIG_AS_JSON"
     }

-You can use following example to send the post request
+You can use following python script to send the post request

     import json
     import requests